 - Return sauce to a simmer on the stove and whisk a small piece of the butter and flour mixture into the sauce and return to a simmer.
 Keep whisking pieces into the sauce until it reaches a nice consistency.
 Adjust seasoning, pour the sauce over the rabbit and serve.

-Hasenpfeffer Variations
+Hasenpfeffer Notes and Variations

 - If you can’t find or don’t have juniper berries, substitute gin for the cognac.
 Gin gets its flavor from juniper berries.